 Now, before you contact lenders, you should get familiar with the important questions you’ll need to ask when applying for mortgages in Canada as a non-resident.

-Important Questions to Ask When Applying for a Non-Resident Mortgage in Canada:
+Important Questions to Ask When Applying for a Non-Resident Mortgage in Canada

 - What is your down payment amount?